 If you have chosen to publish your form using a Server-Side Script, when users resume your form, they will be taken to the location where your form is embedded.
 You can find out more details about our different publishing options on our Comparisons Page.

 Using Salesforce Experiences (Communities) and Other Authentication Methods with the Save & Resume Feature

-If you're planning on using your form within a Salesforce Community, and you're planning on having the Save & Resume feature enabled, there are a few extra things to keep in mind.
+If you're planning on using your form within a Salesforce Experiences (Community) and you're planning on having the Save & Resume feature enabled, there are a few extra things to keep in mind.

-First, you should check the Processing page for your form to make sure that it is setup to only allow submissions from Salesforce Community Authenticated Users
+First, you should check the Processing page for your form to make sure that it is set up to only allow submissions from Salesforce Experiences (Communities) Authenticated Users.

 Additionally, while you're configuring those authentication options, you'll have the choice to automatically allow authenticated respondents to access their last saved form.
 This is available under Step 3 of the configuration process.

-Once you have these setting configured, you'll be ready to use your form within your Salesforce Experiences (Communities) or any of our other available authentication methods.
+Once you have these settings configured, you'll be ready to use your form within your Salesforce Experiences (Communities) or any of our other available authentication methods.